-- use asynchronous messaging platform staffed by live agents during business hours.
+- use an asynchronous messaging platform staffed by live agents during business hours.

-- use an Apple-authorized CSP account, such as Freshchat, for your live chat team.
+- use an Apple-authorized MSP account, such as Freshdesk Messaging, for your live chat team.

 The registration process for Business Chat requires you to locate your business on Apple Maps, which can make you discoverable to a vast population of iPhone users.
 This will, by default, result in you being discoverable in Siri.
 To register: